 Prioritizing the issues in tickets

 Handling tickets in the order they arrive is not a good method.
 Each customer’s ticket is important to resolve, but every ticket is not urgent.
-By prioritizing the tickets, the agents can see which should be resolved first and send a quicker response for the tickets with critical and high priorities.
+By prioritizing the tickets, the agents can see which client issues should be resolved first and send a quicker response for the tickets with critical and high priorities.

 Using a self-service knowledge base and FAQs

-Track customer service response time
+Track customer service response times

 The average response time varies for each company based on its size and business type.
 Sending a first response is important, but resolving the ticket in timely fashion will also improve your customers’ satisfaction.
 You can track the KPIs for your average first response time and final resolution time.
 With an eye on these, you can get insight into your service team’s performance and where agents or the process in general may need improvement.